 A cash-back credit card is best if you want flexibility with your credit card rewards and you’re focused on financial goals, such as saving or paying off debt.
 Direct your cash back into a dedicated savings account, or back onto the credit card itself to pay off debt.
 It’s an easy way to painlessly boost your bank account without changing your everyday spending habits.

-With the Scotia Momentum Visa Infinite Card you can earn up to 4% cash-back on grocery and gas purchases, 2% on drug store purchases and recurring bills, and 1% on everything else.
+With the Scotia Momentum Visa Infinite Card you can earn up to 4% cash back on grocery and gas purchases, 2% on drug store purchases and recurring bills, and 1% on everything else.
 The card has a $99 annual fee, but if you sign up now, you’ll have this fee waived for the first year and earn 10% cash back on all purchases for the first 3 months (up to $200 cash back).